ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_concepts/guide.en-ie.md

 #### Performance limits:

-- Minimum bandwidth per TiB: no minimum
+- Minimum bandwidth per TB: no minimum
-- Maximum bandwidth per TiB: 64 MiB/s and 4000 IOPS
+- Maximum bandwidth per TB: 64 MB/s and 4000 IOPS

 ### Calculation of a volume